IoTQMax/thingsboard/k8s/README.md

-# Kubernetes resources configuration for ThingsBoard Microservices
+# Kubernetes resources configuration for Effi.ai Microservices

-This folder containing scripts and Kubernetes resources configurations to run ThingsBoard in Microservices mode.
+This folder containing scripts and Kubernetes resources configurations to run Effi.ai in Microservices mode.

 ## Prerequisites

-ThingsBoard Microservices run on the Kubernetes cluster.
+Effi.ai Microservices run on the Kubernetes cluster.
 You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not have a cluster already, you can create one by using [Minikube](https://kubernetes.io/docs/setup/minikube), or you can choose any other available [Kubernetes cluster deployment solutions](https://kubernetes.io/docs/setup/pick-right-solution/).